 If your business is looking to operate in a state different from the one in which it’s registered, a certificate of authority provides important information about your business and will allow you to legally conduct business in that state.

-Anytime your business operates outside of the state in which it’s registered, there’s a good chance that you’ll need to produce a certificate of authority.
+Anytime your business operates outside of the state in which it’s registered, there’s a good chance that you’ll need to produce a certificate of authority, certificate of good standing, and obtain a registered agent.

 For example, if your business opened an office or any physical location in a different state, hired employees that reside in a different state, or wanted to start a new job or contract in a different state, all of these scenarios would require a certificate of authority.
 You may also find that a certificate of authority is required by a vendor, bank, or licensing authority.